Fat City (Shawn Colvin album)

 Fat City is the second studio album by American singer-songwriter Shawn Colvin.
 It was released on October 27, 1992, on Columbia Records.

-Fat City peaked at number 142 on the Billboard 200 and at number 2 on Billboard's Top Heatseekers chart.
-"Round of Blues" and "I Don't Know Why" charted on Billboard's Modern Rock Tracks and Adult Contemporary single charts, respectively.
+Fat City peaked at number 142 on the US Billboard 200 and at number 2 on Billboard's Top Heatseekers chart.
+From the album, "Round of Blues" and "I Don't Know Why" charted on Billboard's Modern Rock Tracks and Adult Contemporary single charts, respectively.
 "Tenderness on the Block" is a cover version of a song released on Warren Zevon's 1978 album Excitable Boy.
-Opening track "Polaroids" provided the title of her greatest hits album Polaroids: A Greatest Hits Collection, which was released in 2004.
+Opening track "Polaroids" provided the title of Colvin's greatest hits album Polaroids: A Greatest Hits Collection, which was released in 2004.

 Songwriting

 In an interview with Performing Songwriter magazine, Colvin described how she co-wrote songs for Fat City: